it-prosvet/s01e01_traefik_part1/README.md

 ## Repository structure

-* monitoring - Prometheus and Grafana with Traefik dashboard
+* monitoring - Prometheus and Grafana configs
-* scripts - scripts used to run demos
+* scripts - scripts used to run demo apps/Traefik
-* traefik - configuration files for demos
+* traefik - configuration files for Traefik
-* apps - sample applications
+* apps - sample applications (Express.js web app + TCP server)

 ## Tools used in the video